Pre-Book/docs/README.md

 pipenv install
 ```

-Then, to serve the site locally with live reloads, you are supposed to run:
+Then, to serve the site locally with live reloads, run (in the project folder):

 ```
 pipenv run serve